-- 5 This policy applies to all University employees.
-All University staff are expected to be familiar with this policy and comply with its terms. - 6 This policy applies to all processing of personal data in electronic form (including databases, electronic mail and unstructured electronic documents) or where it is held in paper based manual files that are structured in a way that allows ready access to information about individuals. - 7 It also applies regardless of where data is held if the data is being processed for University purposes, (for example, it covers data held on off and on premise and on mobile devices such as on electronic tablets, laptops or mobile phones) and regardless of who owns the device on which it is stored. - 8 The University is committed to conducting its business in accordance with all applicable data protection laws and regulations and in line with the highest standards of ethical conduct.
+- 5 This policy applies to all University employees students, contractors, other third parties and visitors.
+All University staff, students, contractors, other third parties and visitors are expected to be familiar with this policy and comply with its terms. - This policy applies to all processing of personal data in electronic form (including databases, electronic mail and unstructured electronic documents) or where it is held in paper based manual files that are structured in a way that allows ready access to information about individuals. - It also applies regardless of where data is held if the data is being processed for University purposes, (for example, it covers data held on off and on premise and on mobile devices such as on electronic tablets, laptops or mobile phones) and regardless of who owns the device on which it is stored. - The University is committed to conducting its business in accordance with all applicable data protection laws and regulations and in line with the highest standards of ethical conduct.
 This policy sets forth the expected behaviours of staff and third parties in relation to the collection, use, retention, transfer, disclosure and destruction of any personal data.